 There are three different types of qualifiers, Full, Partial, or Nonqualifier.
 After the student-athletes complete their 16 core-courses, they can see which category they fall under.

 Under the Full Qualifier, student-athletes must complete all 16 core courses, earn a core-course GPA of 2.200, earn an ACT/SAT score that matches their GPA on the NCAA D2 full qualifier sliding scale, and graduate high school.
-Full qualifiers can practice, play, and receive scholarships during their first year of enrollment.
+Full qualifiers can practice, play, and receive during their first year of enrollment.

 Under the Partial Qualifier, student-athletes must complete all 16 core courses, earn a core-course GPA of 2.000, earn an ACT/SAT score that matches their GPA on the NCAA D2 partial qualifier sliding scale, and graduate high school.
 Partial qualifiers may receive scholarship and practice but are NOT able to play during their first year of enrollment.